WEBSITEfriends2support helps you locate suitable blood donors without wasting time

 How can you give back to society without any money being involved?
 In 2005, a group of IT professionals in Hyderabad decided on a project that would save lives; creating a one-of-a-kind online blood bank that works as a search engine for everyone across the country.

 While the site's template has different search options when one enters the state, city and area of requirement, Jayakrishna says he receives many calls from hospitals.
-“The good thing about that website is that if you need blood in a hospital that's located on a particular road, you can find someone in that area who can come immediately.
+“The good thing about that website is that if you need blood in a hospital that's, for instance, located on Greams Road, you can find someone in that area who can come immediately.
 It will save a lot of time.
 I get calls from people in hospitals asking for donors around that place.
 Many tell me that my number is put up on notice boards there.
 I get anywhere between 10 and 20 calls a day, some even from places like Salem and Kanyakumari,” says Jayakrishna.

 But his goal, he says, is to reach the government hospitals.
 “There is no point if only one section of society benefits from our initiative.
 We want to make sure it reaches the poor too.
 It is a free service and we don't derive any benefits out of it, except the 100 per cent satisfaction that the recipient receives.”

 To visit friends2support, log on to www.friends2support.org or call Jayakrishna at 99400-55343.